AJONPLLC/ajonp-content/courses/nextjs9/3-materialui.md

 > To override, create the `./pages/_app.js`

-It is for persisting the layout that we are going to create the `_app.tsx` file.
-This will allow things like our theme and `MenuAppBar` to not require rerender.
+It is for persisting the layout that you are going to create the `_app.tsx` file.
+This will allow things like your theme and `MenuAppBar` to not require rerender.

 [pages/_app.tsx](https://github.com/AJONPLLC/ajonp-ajsbooks-nextjs/blob/03-MaterialUI/pages/_app.tsx)
 ```tsx